-As a result of the Merger, we are in the process of integrating the systems, processes and internal controls of Colony, NSAM and NRF, and we expect the integration to be sufficiently completed at the end of the current fiscal year.
+As a result of the Merger, we are in the process of integrating the systems, processes and internal controls of Colony, NSAM and NRF.
 We will continue to review our internal control practices for the combined company in consideration of future integration and post-merger activities.

-Except as described above in the preceding paragraph, during the quarter ended September 30, 2017, there was no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Except as described above in the preceding paragraph, during the quarter ended June 30, 2017, there was no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.